 How to Register for VAT With the FTA

-UAE VAT registration is handled entirely online through the FTA's e-Services portal at eservices.tax.gov.ae.
+UAE VAT registration is handled entirely online through the FTA's EmaraTax portal.
 There is no paper application and no in-person appointment required.
+(Source: Federal Tax Authority)

-1. Create an e-Services account.
-Go to the FTA portal and register for an account using your email address.
+1. Create an EmaraTax account.
+Go to the FTA portal at eservices.tax.gov.ae and register for an account using your email address.
 You will receive a verification code.
 Set up your login credentials.
+The FTA migrated from the older e-Services system to EmaraTax, so new registrations use this updated platform.

 2. Start the VAT registration application.
 Once logged in, navigate to the VAT registration section and begin a new application.